jeromeetienne/mmo3d/public/worlds/montain/Roomserverside.md

   * Needed for anti cheat

 ### creation
-* room name on joinRoom
+* room name on joinRoom!
+Create it doesnt exist
-* check if room already exists, if not create it
 * store it in roomHandlers[]
 * on disconnection, remove it if empty